nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The flow of a command being executed is -

-1. `Logic` uses the `Parser::parse` to parse the user input into a `ParseResult` object
+1. `Logic` parse the user input into a `ParseResult` object
-2. The `ParseResult` is sent to `Dispatcher::dispatch` which instantates a new `Command` object representing the command the user called
+2. The `ParseResult` is sent to the dispatcher which instantates a new `Command` object representing the command the user called
 3. `Logic` binds the model and arguments to the `Command` object and executes it
-4. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
+4. The command execution can affect the `Model` (e.g. adding a person), and/or raise events.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.